yayamamo/mcp-using-azure/README.md

 - **Input**: Search query string (natural language works best)
 - **Output**: List of matching documents from vector store with ID, title, and text snippet
 - **Usage**: ChatGPT will use this to find semantically relevant documents from your vector store
-- **Fallback**: Uses local keyword search if vector store is unavailable
+- **Requirements**: Requires valid OpenAI API key and vector store access

 #### Fetch Tool
 - **Purpose**: Retrieve complete document content from OpenAI Vector Store or local storage
 - **Input**: File ID from vector store (file-xxx) or local document ID
 - **Output**: Full document content with complete text and metadata
 - **Usage**: ChatGPT will use this to get complete document content for detailed analysis and citations
-- **Integration**: Directly fetches content from vector store files using OpenAI API
+- **Requirements**: Requires valid file IDs from vector store search results

 ## Vector Store Integration